salma1601/test-repo/doc/introduction.rst

     :depth: 1

-What is procasl: preprocessing and quantification of ASL
+What is procasl: Preprocessing and quantification of ASL
 ========================================================

-.. topic:: **Why use procasl?**

     Procasl builds relevant **pipelines** for processing ASL data.
     For the moment, it is dedicated to pulsed ASL.